-U.K. Gets Brief Extension To Withdraw From E.U.
-As 'Cliff-Edge' Date Delayed
+U.K. Gets Brief Extension To Withdraw From EU As 'Cliff-Edge' Date Delayed

 If the U.K. can't figure out what it's doing by April 12, "the option of a long extension will automatically become impossible," Tusk said.

-In practice, a non-decision by April 12 could mean an abrupt end to the country's membership in the E.U., with continued political and economic uncertainty for both parties.
+In practice, a nondecision by April 12 could mean an abrupt end to the country's membership in the EU, with continued political and economic uncertainty for both parties.

-After the meeting with E.U. leaders, May said that Britain would definitely be leaving the bloc one way or another.
-If Parliament rejects her proposal once again, "at this point we would either leave with no deal, or put forward an alternative plan," she said, according to the New York Times.
+After the meeting with EU leaders, May said that Britain would definitely be leaving the bloc one way or another.
+If Parliament rejects her proposal once again, "at this point we would either leave with no deal, or put forward an alternative plan," she said, according to The New York Times.

-But E.U. leaders overwhelmingly felt that May's enthusiasm showed she was out of touch with political realities, the Washington Post reported.
+But EU leaders overwhelmingly felt that May's enthusiasm showed she was out of touch with political realities, The Washington Post reported.
 One diplomat told the Post that May's assessments were "a bit like coming from another planet."

 A petition on Parliament's website calling for Article 50 to be revoked — in essence, canceling Brexit altogether — has received more than 2 million signatures.
-But May said Thursday she "will not countenance" revoking article 50.
-A spokeswoman told the Guardian that "failing to deliver on the referendum result would be a failure of our democracy," and unacceptable to May.
+But May said Thursday she "will not countenance" revoking Article 50.
+A spokeswoman told the Guardian that "failing to deliver on the referendum result would be a failure of our democracy" and would be unacceptable to May.